YRG999/Scraper/README.md

 # Scraper

 Scraper uses [snscrape](https://github.com/JustAnotherArchivist/snscrape) to scrape twitter and reddit posts.
 Thank you to Martin Beck's [How to Scrape Tweets With snscrape](https://betterprogramming.pub/how-to-scrape-tweets-with-snscrape-90124ed006af) write-up, which got me started.
-See his files under `/snscrape`.
+See his files under `/TwitterScraper`.
+The files in that directory are not necessary to run `Scraper.py`

 ## To run
 * Type `python3 Scraper.py`